Triad Baptist Church – Kernersville, NC

 4. If the ministry of the missionary changes.

-6. If one or more members of the mission committee or a pastor visits the missionary on the field.
+6. If one or more members of the missions' committee or a pastor visits the missionary on the field.